Acrylamide in Food and Cancer Risk

 What is acrylamide?

-Are there other ways humans are exposed to acrylamide?
+How are people exposed to acrylamide?

 People are exposed to substantially more acrylamide from tobacco smoke than from food.
 People who smoke have three to five times higher levels of acrylamide exposure markers in their blood than do non-smokers (9).
 Exposure from other sources is likely to be significantly less than that from food or smoking, but scientists do not yet have a complete understanding of all sources of exposure.
-Acrylamide and polyacrylamide are used in some industrial and agricultural procedures, and regulations are in place to limit exposure in workplaces where acrylamide may be present, such as industrial settings that use polyacrylamide and acrylamide copolymers.
+Regulations are in place to limit exposure in workplaces where acrylamide may be present, such as industrial settings that use polyacrylamide and acrylamide copolymers.

 Are acrylamide levels regulated?

 The U.S. Environmental Protection Agency (EPA) regulates acrylamide in drinking water.
 The EPA established an acceptable level of acrylamide exposure, set low enough to account for any uncertainty in the data relating acrylamide to cancer and neurotoxic effects.
 The U.S. Food and Drug Administration regulates the amount of residual acrylamide in a variety of materials that contact food, but there are currently no guidelines governing the presence of acrylamide in

 What research is needed to better understand whether acrylamide is associated with cancer in people?